 In November 2006, Cudd Pressure Control, Inc. ("Cudd") filed a lawsuit against Gulfport and Great White Pressure Control LLC, an affiliate of the Company, among others, in the 129th Judicial District Harris County, Texas.
 The lawsuit was subsequently removed to the United States District Court for the Southern District of Texas (Houston Division).
 The lawsuit alleges RICO violations and several other causes of action relating to an affiliate company's employment of several former Cudd employees.
-The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Steve Bickle, Great White Pressure Control LLC, and Gulfport.
+The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Steve Bickle, Great White Pressure Control LLC and Gulfport.
 On stipulation by the parties, the plaintiff's RICO claim was dismissed without prejudice by order of the court on February 14, 2007.
-Co-defendant, Steve Bickle, was dismissed from the case on July 18, 2007.
+Co-defendant Steve Bickle was dismissed from the case on July 18, 2007.
 The Company filed a motion for summary judgment on October 5, 2007.
 The Court entered a final interlocutory judgment in favor of all defendants, including Gulfport, on April 8, 2008.
 The judgment also allowed Gulfport to apply for attorney's fees.
 The Court entered a final judgment on June 5, 2008, in favor of all defendants, including Gulfport.
 On June 6, 2008, Cudd filed a notice of appeal to the U.S. Court of Appeals.

 On July 27, 2007, Robotti & Company, LLC filed a putative class action lawsuit in the Court of Chancery for the State of Delaware in and for Kent County, Delaware.
-The lawsuit alleges a breach of fiduciary duty by Gulfport and its directors in connection with the pricing of the 2004 rights offering.
+The lawsuit seeks damages for an alleged breach of fiduciary duty by Gulfport and its directors in connection with the pricing of the 2004 rights offering.
 The Company received service of this matter on August 10, 2007.
 By mutual agreement of the parties, Gulfport was not required to respond until notified by the plaintiff, which was received on January 16, 2008.
 Plaintiff filed an amended complaint on January 15, 2008, and Gulfport filed a motion to dismiss in early February 2008 and filed the brief in support of said motion on April 29, 2008.
+The court held a hearing on October 3, 2008 regarding Gulfport's motion to dismiss and motion to stay, ultimately deciding to allow the plaintiff to file a second amended complaint.

 In July 2007, Michael Tripkovich filed suit in the 16th Judicial District Court of the Parish of St. Martin, Louisiana, against 113 entities, including Gulfport, alleging his contraction of chronic myeloid leukemia (CML) was caused by exposure to various substances while maintaining natural gas compressors over a nineteen year period.
-Gulfport was served on July 23, 2007 and filed a response accordingly.
-The suit is currently in the early phases of discovery.
+Gulfport was served on July 23, 2007 and filed a response denying the plaintiff's claims.
+The suit is currently in discovery.
 Gulfport has no record that Mr. Tripkovich was ever employed by the Company.
 No other deadlines have been set at this time.